mex-fisheries/mex_ports/README.md

 - `municipality_id` or `municipality_code`: numeric.
 5-digit numeric
   code that acts as a unique identifier for each municipality.
-- municipality_name: text.
+- `municipality_name`: text.
 Official name of municipality.
-- port_id: numeric.
+- `port_id`: numeric.
 5-digit numeric code that acts as a unique identifier for each port.
-- port_name: text.
+- `port_name`: text.
 Official name of port.
 Originally labeled under ‘Nombre del Puerto’.
 - `landing_site_id` or `landing_site_key`: numeric.